arrowtype/recursive/README.md

 The `B_020` in these name string represents the current beta release version.
 It's possible this has shifted (I am releasing often at this point), so check what the release notes say.

+Note: as of Nov 20, this is not working as expected on Windows; will be fixed ASAP.
+See issue https://github.com/arrowtype/recursive/issues/255

 ---

 ## Variable Axes